Absentee & 1-Stop Early Voting Information

 One-Stop Absentee voting (Early Voting)

-Any Craven County voter can go to any one of the One-Stop early voting sites to cast their vote.
+Any Craven County voter can go to any one of the One-Stop early voting sites to register and cast their vote.